jmoratilla/devops-challenge/doc/adr/0003-doc-about-platform.md

 Openshift...
 It would be nice to try it.

+And about economy, it's not so easy to decide between public or private.
+I'm going to use my own servers, and my AWS account.

 So, I will create a main branch for a solution based on Kubernetes, and I will try to keep an eye on Openshift if I have enough time.